sinamps/sinamps.github.io/_pages/projects.md

   * 2048 Game (console)
   * Game of Life (console)
   * [CommentMiner](http://commentminer.com/) Main System (in collaboration with other teammates)
+* Matlab:
+  * Multilayer Perceptron Neural Network to solve the XOR problem
+  * Simple Neural Network to learn to map a point in 3D vector space to the 2D Coordinate System
 * VHDL and Verilog:
   * Codesign: Implementation of some state machines on PS-PL systems by designing them using Zybo boards and Zynq processors
   * Basic Computer including Cache, T/D flip-flop, MUX, Adder/Subtractor, Multiplier, RAM, ALU